Sports Study Music Kids Site and Search Games Movies Fun Kids

 Lever

 The lever is made up of a straight rigid object like a board or a bar which pivots on a turning point called a fulcrum.
-They make work easier by using leverage which multiplies the force.
-When you use a lever, you can move a smaller force a longer distance to lift the load a short distance.
+Levers make work easier by using leverage which multiplies the force.
+When you use a lever, you move a smaller force a longer distance in order to lift a load a short distance.
+Examples of levers include a seesaw, pliers, crowbars, and tweezers.

 Wheel and axle